jldec/cloudflare-pages-test/markdown/getting-started-with-deno.md

 ## scan.js

 In the spirit of leveraging Deno as a web client, I decided to try building a simple link validator.
-This requires a 3rd-party library to parse HTML, so it would also serve as a primer on using ESM modules in Deno.
+This requires a 3rd-party library to parse HTML, making it an exercise in how to use ESM modules in Deno.

 I started my search assuming that a popular npm module would be my best bet, even if it wasn't available (yet) in [deno.land/x](https://deno.land/x) which is where library authors can register their GitHub repos to publish deno-compatible ESM modules.

-After some googling, I landed on [parse5](https://github.com/inikulin/parse5) which appeared to have wide usage and offered a simple, low-level tree API at its core.
+After some googling, I landed on [parse5](https://github.com/inikulin/parse5) which enjoys wide usage and offers a simple, low-level tree API at its core.

 I had also heard about [Skypack](https://docs.skypack.dev/skypack-cdn/code/deno), a CDN, specifically designed to serve npm packages as ESM modules.
 A quick search on [skypack.dev](https://www.skypack.dev/) and I had a URL for the parse5 module which works in Deno.